Residency Director: Christopher Grunseich, MD, NIH National Institute of Neurological Disorders and Stroke

 The program is unparalleled in several respects by; training residents in an excellent neurology teaching hospital, allowing residents the opportunity to study neurological diseases with deep clinical and molecular phenotypic characterization, providing the opportunity to train with world-class neuroscientists and physician scientists who are experts in their fields, and encouraging the use of professional development tools such as a mentoring committee that will assist with career planning.
 The residents will learn and apply the necessary research methodology, skills and knowledge to pursue a career as a clinician scientist.
 The research emphasis in the intramural program includes the study of the pathophysiology of disease, therapeutics development, and rare disease research.

 Trainees spend a total of 3 months during their PGY2 and 3 years at the NIH to identify a mentor and establish a research project.
 The resident spends an additional eight months during their PGY4 year performing research.
 A diverse array of neuroscience research programs are available for the resident to choose from including neuroimmunology, cell biology, neuronal development and plasticity, neurogenetics, functional and molecular imaging, and integrative neuroscience.
-Clinical research programs include neurovirology, muscle disorders, motor neuron diseases, movement disorders, stroke, surgical neurology, autonomic disorders, epilepsy, clinical neurophysiology, neurorehabilitation, and neuroimaging.
+Clinical research programs include neurovirology, muscle disorders, motor neuron diseases, movement disorders, stroke, surgical neurology, autonomic disorders, pain, epilepsy, clinical neurophysiology, neurorehabilitation, and clinical neuroimaging.
 The resident completes training in clinical neurology during this time with clinical rotations at Georgetown University Hospital.

 Throughout the program, trainees may attend a number of didactic courses, including: clinical neuroscience grand rounds, neuroscience seminar series, consultation rounds, the principles and practice of clinical research class, the principles of clinical pharmacology class, and workshops in grant writing, statistics, and career development.